reagro/carob-data/README.md

 # CARIB-data

-This is the source for the website at carob-data.org for the CAROB project, see https://github.com/reagro/carob
+This is the source for the website at https://carob-data.org

+For the CAROB project, see https://github.com/reagro/carob